hubuum/hubuum-python/docs/configuration.md

 ## Logging

+For detailed information on logging, see the [logging documentation](logging.md).

 - `HUBUUM_LOGGING_LEVEL`: Sets the default logging level for all sources.
 Defaults to "critical".
 - `HUBUUM_LOGGING_LEVEL_DJANGO`: Sets the logging level for the default Django loggers.
 Defaults to the value of `HUBUUM_LOGGING_LEVEL`.
 - `HUBUUM_LOGGING_LEVEL_API`: Sets the logging level for API actions such as direct object manipulation through the API.
 Defaults to the value of `HUBUUM_LOGGING_LEVEL`.